-The school also has five feeder schools for pre-primary and primary classes.
-These are located at Nana, Bijapur, Lunawa, Mundara and Champabagh, Bali.
+The school also had five feeder schools for pre-primary and primary classes.
+These were located at Nana, Bijapur, Lunawa, Mundara and Champabagh, Bali.

 A remarkable 99% of students have gone on to higher studies and have received a 99% graduation rate which is a stark contrast to the high drop out rates found across the state.

 Students access the school from various villages across a radius of 45 Kilometers.
 The school has an efficient transport system, including 4 school buses, which enables access to the school.

 Volunteers visit the school annually from across India and overseas to contribute time towards the campus, teaching and sharing their experiences with the students.

 United World College annually sends 2-3 college-age volunteers who assist in teaching over a period of 6 months.